 The benefits workers’ compensation covers includes medical expenses and lost income.
-Essentially, it is a form of insurance.
-Like a form of insurance, it offers a safety net in unexpected accidents and circumstances.
-Injuries at the workplace are not only unexpected but can leave you with serious injuries and expensive medical fees.
+This form of insurance offers a safety net in unexpected accidents and circumstances.
+Injuries at the workplace are unexpected and can leave you with serious injuries and expensive medical bills and no way to pay for them.
 This offers a guaranteed source of income and medical coverage if you are eligible for workers’ compensation.

 If you or someone you care about suffered injuries in an Atlanta workplace injury, we encourage you to call S. Burke Law.
 There is likely a lot on your mind right now, and we may have some of the answers you are looking for.
-Calling us comes with no obligation because we offer free consultations for all inquiries.
+Calling us comes with no obligation to use our services and the initial consultation is free.
 You can reach us at 404-842-7838.

 - All authorized doctor bills

 - Physical therapy bills

 Workers’ compensation benefits usually last 400 weeks in Georgia.
 But if your injury was particularly catastrophic, you may be entitled to receive workers’ compensation benefits for life.
 For your employer's insurer to cover your medical care, you must receive treatment from an approved doctor.
 Your employer should have posted a list of approved doctors at your workplace.
 You can choose any doctor on that list.

 Note: Workers’ compensation pays for your medical expenses directly.
 So, you should never see a single bill or deductible.
 If your employer or its insurer tries to charge you for your medical care, give us a call.

 Workers’ compensation allows you to recover some of your lost income as well.
 You must miss at least seven days of work to be eligible for weekly income benefits in Georgia.
 Most workers’ compensation recipients receive their first checks within 21 days of the first day of missed work.
 If your injury requires you to miss more than 21 days in a row, you will also receive a check for the first week of work you missed.